 Garden in a Box

 Garden In A Box, a selection of professionally designed, perennial gardens that use Xeric (low water) plants, offers residents a simple approach to an eye-catching yard.
 These affordable, do-it-yourself garden kits come with starter plants, a Plant and Care Guide, and plant-by-number maps.
 Gardens are offered by City of Golden in partnership with the Center for ReSource Conservation in support of our community’s commitment to water conservation.
-As a City of Golden customer you are eligible for a $25 discount while supplies last.
+As a City of Golden customer, you are eligible for a $25 discount while supplies last.
 To view the full garden collection, visit ConservationCenter.org/gardens.
 Spring 2017 Gardens are now sold out, but you can sign up for the Fall 2017 and Spring 2018 Garden In A Box Pre-sale here.

 Public Fruit Orchard